AliBiner/AliBiner/README.md

 - 🌱 I’m currently learning **Java Spring Boot and PostgresSQL** with **<a href="https://www.patika.dev" targer="blank">Patika.dev School</a>**
 - Highlighted Repositories:
   1. https://github.com/AliBiner/PatikaBootcamp (This is my bootcamp adventure.
 Please review the Readme file.)
   2. https://github.com/AliBiner/LibraryManagementSystem (This is a console app.
-I develop that for my first final project.)
+I developed that for my first final project.)

 - My intern projects: